U.S. trade panel backs probe into welded pipe imports

 The U.S. Commerce Department said last month it was examining whether manufacturers from those countries are selling the pipe in the United States at below-market rates or are being unfairly subsidized by their governments.

-Imports of the welded steel pipe, used to build oil and gas pipelines, in 2016 totalled $441.4 million from the six countries, department data show.
+Imports of the welded steel pipe, used to build oil and gas pipelines, in 2016 totaled $441.4 million from the six countries, department data show.

 The probe was launched after a petition from a group of privately held U.S. producers and covers welded carbon and alloy steel pipe larger than 16 inches (406.4 mm) in diameter.

-The pipe can be used to transport oil, gas, slurry, steam or other fluids, liquids or gases.
+The commission’s decision means the government will begin collecting cash deposits from companies importing the pipe, which can be used to transport oil, gas, slurry, steam or other fluids, liquids or gases.

 The investigation is one of around 100 the Trump administration has opened since taking office, which it says are aimed at protecting U.S. manufacturers in global markets.